jgyy/fcc-scrape/placeholder.md

 # --hints--

-It should create a Rectangle class and Square class and pass all tests.
+It should correctly calculate probabilities and pass all tests.

 ```js